 In this unit students apply the problem-solving methodology to identify and extract data through the use of software tools such as database, spreadsheet and data visualisation software to create data visualisations or infographics.
-Students develop an understanding of the analysis, design and development stages of the problem-solving methodology.
+Students will also learn an appropriate tool for running Structured Query Language (SQL) queries Students develop an understanding of the analysis, design and development stages of the problem-solving methodology.